 Seat Height.
 It is important that you adjust your seat height as high as possible so that your feet can rest comfortably on the floor.
 One of the most important aspects of comfort is being able to regulate your seat height.
 Replace your gas shock cylinder with one that is appropriate for your height if your seat doesn’t go high enough for your body type.

 - Seat Depth and Width.
 If this seat is large enough, you’ll be able to rest comfortably on it.
 The back of your spine should be able to rest against the chair’s back while leaving two or three fingers between your knees and the back of the chair.

 - Seat Tilt.
 Your hips should always be above your knees.
-Your weight is transferred from your spine to your core muscles when you sit this way.
-It’s not a problem at all if your chair doesn’t tilt forward – just buy a wedge cushion.
+Your weight can transfer from your spine to your core muscles when you sit this way.
+It’s not a problem at all if your chair doesn’t tilt forward – try a wedge cushion.
 When both their seat tilt and seat depth are adjusted on their office chairs, my patients find the greatest reduction in back pain!